svanderbleek/haskellandchill.com/types-arent-sets.md

 ## Types and functions

 Introducing functions changes this.
-Functions are types that exchange values of one type for another.
-With functions types can no longer be seen as sets.
+Functions are types themselves that exchange values of one type for values of another type.
+Because of the semantics of this exchange, types can no longer be seen as sets of values.
 What are they then?

-A function assigns an output to an input when the input is of an acceptable type for the function.
+A function assigns an input to an output when the input is of an acceptable type for the function.
+This assignment is an assertion about types.
 For me to say I have a function from `int` to `string` is to make the assertion that I can receive an `int` value and provide a `string` value in return.

 ```